COMBINE-lab/salmon/doc/source/salmon.rst

 for this option (it is what was used in the range-factorization paper).

 """"""""""""""
-``--useVBOpt``
+``--useEM``
 """"""""""""""

-Use the variational Bayesian EM algorithm rather than the "standard" EM algorithm to optimize abundance estimates.
+Use the "standard" EM algorithm to optimize abundance estimates instead of the variational Bayesian EM algorithm.
 The details of the VBEM algorithm can be found in [#salmon]_.
 While both the standard EM and the VBEM produce accurate abundance estimates, there are some trade-offs between the approaches.
 Specifically, the sparsity of